gregoriomarchesini/neuromorphic_collision_avoidance/README.md

 :) happy coding! :)

+## Requirements
+The python requirements to run the repo are stored in the `requirement.txt` file.
+You can install the requirements globally or via virtual environment.
+For the visualization Gazebo Classic 11 is used together with ros2.
+The package was developed for the ROS2 `humble` distribution.
+No other distribution was tested.

 ## Installation

 To install the ros package you need to install the recommended simulations packages first.
 First create a repo for your workspace